-Vary Style in Middle Choruses: If checked, the song will play in substyle B throughout the Middle Choruses.
+Vary style in middle choruses: If checked, the song will play in substyle B throughout the Middle Choruses.
 The Middle Choruses include all choruses except the first and last.
 If not checked, the middle choruses will play "a" and "b" substyles as set in the Chord Sheet with part markers.
 For example, in Jazz Swing, since the "b" substyle is Swing, all the middle choruses will have swing bass.
 (The "a" substyle is playing half notes on the bass.)

-Allow Pushes in Middle Choruses: This is used if you have put pushes into a song, but don't want the pushes to play in the middle choruses.
+Allow pushes in middle choruses: This is used if you have put pushes into a song, but don't want the pushes to play in the middle choruses.
 The middle choruses are usually used for soloing, so you may not want the pushes to play.

-Allow Rests in First Chorus: This is used if you have put rests into a song, but don't want the rests to play in the first chorus.
+Allow rests in first chorus: This is used if you have put rests into a song, but don't want the rests to play in the first chorus.

-Allow Rests in Middle Choruses: This is used if you have put rests into a song, but don't want the rests to play in the middle choruses.
+Allow rests in middle choruses: This is used if you have put rests into a song, but don't want the rests to play in the middle choruses.
 The middle choruses are usually used for soloing, so you may not want the rests to play.

-Allow Rests in Last Chorus: This is used if you have put rests into a song, but don't want the rests to play in the last chorus.
+Allow rests in last chorus: This is used if you have put rests into a song, but don't want the rests to play in the last chorus.

-Allow Pedal Bass in Middle Choruses: This determines whether Pedal Bass effect will be allowed in middle choruses.
+Allow pedal bass in middle choruses: This determines whether Pedal Bass effect will be allowed in middle choruses.

-Song - Simple Arrangement (non-embellished): This makes the RealTracks play a simpler (less busy or embellished) arrangement.
+Force song to simple arrangement (non-embellished): This makes the RealTracks play a simpler (less busy or embellished) arrangement.